browserify/watchify/readme.markdown

     Use polling to monitor for changes.
 Omitting the interval will default to 100ms.
 This option is useful if you're watching an NFS volume.

+  --disable-globbing                [default: false]

+    If set to `true` then entry files are treated as literal path names, even if they look like globs.
 ```

 # methods